jballas/120-work/hw-8/readme.md

 ### Adding `if` statements

-It wasn't until I added `if` statements that I was able to animated my design how I wanted.
+It wasn't until I added the `if` statements that I was able to animated my design how I wanted.
 I did a bouncing effect, like the bouncing ball from week 7's code to make the sunburst fade in and out.

 ```JS
 //Animation, a bouncing effect